 Symptoms and problems

-A hard and stiff back and short topline, can cause many problems:
+A hard, stiff back and short topline can cause a whole range of problems:

 - Hard mouth

 - Head shaking

 - Grinding the teeth